ahmaad-ansari/PulsePoint/README.md

 #### Frontend

 The user interface to interact with the entire system.
-It depends on all other services.
+It depends on all the other services.

 - **Dockerfile:** [Link to Dockerfile](./frontend/Dockerfile)